 1. We should pursue peaceful relationships together.
 "Make every effort to live in peace with all men."
-To the Hebrew mind, "peace" means more than the absence of conflict, although that's included.
-There's a negative side to it (no fighting) and a positive side (the wholeness of right relationships, both with God and fellow man).
-That's what peace is...shalom, the state of being in right relationship with God and man.
-And that's what we ought to be running hard after together.
+To the Hebrew mind, "peace" means more than the absence of conflict, although that's included, for there's a negative side to it (no fighting) and a positive side (the wholeness of right relationships, both with God and fellow man).